fsr/haskell-lessons/script/source/types.rst

     data MyType = Constr1 Int | Constr2 String

-    let aValue = Constr1 5 :: MyType
+    aValue = Constr1 5 :: MyType
     theIntWithin =
         case aValue of
             Constr1 i -> i
             x -> 0

-Match clauses are alwas matched in sequence, from top to bottom until a matching clause is found.
+Match clauses are always matched in sequence, from top to bottom until a matching clause is found.
 A clause like ``x``, which does not contain a constructor will always match.
 Therefore it is usually found as the last clause, often serving as a kind of default clause.
 If the default clause does not need the value we often use ``_`` as binding to indicate that we do not use the value.